Voisins-le-Bretonneux

 Voisins-le-Bretonneux ([vwazɛ̃ lə bʁətɔnø]) is a commune in the Yvelines department in the Île-de-France region in north-central France.
 It is located in the south-western suburbs of Paris 24.1 km from the centre in the new town of Saint-Quentin-en-Yvelines.

 Population

 Transport

 Voisins-le-Bretonneux has no Paris Métro, RER, or suburban rail station.
-The closest station to Voisins-le-Bretonneux is Saint-Quentin-en-Yvelines–Montigny-le-Bretonneux station on Paris RER line C, on the Transilien La Défense suburban rail line, and on the Transilien Paris – Montparnasse suburban rail line.
+The closest station to Voisins-le-Bretonneux is Saint-Quentin-en-Yvelines–Montigny-le-Bretonneux station on Paris RER line C, on the Transilien Line U suburban rail line, and on the Transilien Line N suburban rail line.
 This station is located in the neighboring commune of Montigny-le-Bretonneux, 3.2 km from the town centre of Voisins-le-Bretonneux.

 Economy

 The commune has the head office of Europcar.

 In 2010, the median income per household was 60 262 € (=80,148.46 USD 2010), ranking Voisins-le-Bretonneux 37th among the 31,525 communes with more than 39 households in metropolitan France.